-It is hoped that pupils will respond to the School's positive encouragement and rewards and will comply with the Way of Life at all times.
+It is hoped that pupils will respond to the School's positive encouragement and rewards and will comply with the School Rules at all times.
 However, the School acknowledges that from time to time, pupils' conduct may fall below the standards of behaviour reasonably expected by the School.
-Sanctions assist the School in enforcing the Way of Life and help the School to set boundaries and to manage unacceptable or challenging behaviour from pupils.
+Sanctions assist the School in enforcing the School Rules and help the School to set boundaries and to manage unacceptable or challenging behaviour from pupils.